silx-kit/silx/doc/source/modules/gui/plot/getting_started.rst

 Axes limits
 +++++++++++

-Different methods allows to get and set the data limits displayed on each axis.
+Different methods allow to get and set the data limits displayed on each axis.

 The following code moves the visible plot area to the right: